 Anthony: We found our travel through the region to be relatively problem free.
 The locals were always friendly, we made friends with Uyghur and Kazakh people in a number of locations who shared meals with us and invited us into their homes.

 It’s always best to not photograph government employees or buildings…

 It boils down to ‘holding up the queue’ most of the time.
-Travelling the areas that I’ve travelled most people are a little awestruck seeing a ‘westerner’ but after that passed people naturally wanted to hear where I was from, and also willing their share a bit of their story too which was great.
+Traveling the areas that I’ve traveled most people are a little awestruck seeing a ‘westerner’ but after that passed people naturally wanted to hear where I was from, and also willing their share a bit of their story too which was great.

-My advice for travelling with camera equipment in any country, including Australia, it’s always best to not photograph government employees or government buildings.
+My advice for traveling with camera equipment in any country, including Australia, it’s always best to not photograph government employees or government buildings.
 And before photographing anyone always seek permission.